 Lead, collar, and possibly a harness For walks and training, a sturdy collar and lead are required.
 A harness can be a good alternative, especially for dogs that tend to pull on the lead or for breeds with sensitive neck areas.
 Costs: Collar: from $5 to $50, depending on material and design.
 Lead: between $10 and $50, depending on length, material, and functionality.
 Harness: between $15 and $60, depending on size and special features such as padding and adjustability.

-Toys for stimulation Toys not only help prevent boredom and mentally stimulate your dog, but also strengthen the bond between you.
+Toys for stimulation Toys help prevent boredom and mentally stimulate your dog and strengthen the bond between you.
 A mix of chew, tug, and puzzle toys is ideal.
 Cost: Small toys start from around $3, while interactive or durable toys can cost $30 or more.

 Brushes and grooming products Depending on your dog's coat type, you'll need suitable brushes or combs.
 Grooming products such as shampoo should be matched to your dog's skin type.
 Costs: Brushes and combs: approx. $5 to $30, depending on type and quality.
 Grooming products such as shampoo: approx. $5 to $20 per bottle.